thruthesky/flutterflow_libraries/docs/user.md

 ### Un-blocking a User

-- Super library does not provide any method to detect if a user is blocked by the login user or not to make it simple.
-  - It's too easy to provide a helper logic.
+- The `unblockUser` custom action does the unblocking a user.
+  - But it's a good idea to unblock a user with FlutterFlow's Backend Query.
+    - Simply removing the other user's uid from the `blockedUsers` array field of login user is enough.
 - To know if a user is blocked or not, simply do the way how the FlutterFlow goes
   - The `blockedUsers` is in your document.
 Meaning, it will be automatically synced with the `Authenticated User` variable in FlutterFlow.
     - So, you don't need to query to the Firestore to know if someone is blocked by you or not.